12 Steps to Buying a House

 Get a Real Estate Agent

 Trying to buy a home without a real estate agent might be possible, but it tends to be a major mistake.
-The agent can help to guide you through the rest of the process of buying.
+An agent can help guide you through the rest of the process of buying.
 They can find and show you homes that are within your budget and that meet your needs.
-The agents also have a substantial amount of knowledge about real estate that you do not have.
+Agents also have a substantial amount of knowledge about real estate that you may not have.
 Forego working with a real estate agent at your own risk.

 Determine Exactly What You Are Looking for in a Home